magefan/magento-2-currency-switcher/README.md

 When creating your store, you choose one default currency.
 It’s the currency your customers see when landing in your store.

-Yet, this Currency Switcher allows you to set specific currencies for different countries.
+Yet, this Magento Currency Switcher allows you to set specific currencies for different countries.
 Based on this info, the module will then automatically convert the currency after having detected the shoppers’ location.

 Take full control over the currency your customers see on all pages of your store!